 An eviction is the court-ordered removal of a tenant by the landlord from the property they reside in.

-No eviction process is the same, but most follow the same general process:
+No eviction is exactly the same, but most follow the same general process:

 - Send a clear written notice